sunpy/sunpy/docs/guide/acquiring_data/jsoc.rst

 Making a query
 ^^^^^^^^^^^^^^

-Querying JSOC using the JSOCCLient is completely similar to what we were doing with Fido.
+Querying JSOC using the JSOCClient is completely similar to what we were doing with Fido.

 	>>> from sunpy.net import attrs as a
 	>>> res = client.search(a.jsoc.Time('2014-01-01T00:00:00', '2014-01-01T01:00:00'), a.jsoc.Series('hmi.v_45s'))

 Apart from the function name, everything is same.
-You need to pass the same values in the ``JSOCClient.search()`` as you did in ``Fido.search()``.
+You need to pass the same values in the `~sunpy.net.jsoc.JSOCClient.search` as you did in `~sunpy.net.fido_factory.UnifiedDownloaderFactory.search`.
 Complex queries can be built in a similar way, and all other things are same.

 Staging the request
 ^^^^^^^^^^^^^^^^^^^